 9.1.1 Verifiable Operating Costs

 (1) Operating costs are the non-fuel costs incurred while a Resource is operated, whether incurred during startup or at different output levels.
-These costs may include, for example, labor costs, the cost of consumables and non-durable goods, costs related to emissions, water costs,etc.
+These costs may include, for example, labor costs, the cost of consumables and non-durable goods, costs related to emissions, water costs, electrical costs to run auxiliary equipment as applicable to periods when the Resource is operating, etc.

 (2) ERCOT will only approve operating costs that are incremental costs; fixed operating costs will be rejected.
 Additionally, ERCOT will only approve submitted operating costs to the extent that they reasonably represent the incremental operating costs at the stage of the power generation cycle for which they are submitted (startup, operation at LSL, or operation above LSL).
 For example, ERCOT might approve the wages paid to on-call, hourly employees that are needed to help start a Resource.
 On the other hand, ERCOT would not approve labor costs that are incurred regardless of an incremental deployment (such as those associated with salaried, on-call employees).
 The reasonableness of an allocation is highly dependent on individual circumstances; thus, ERCOT will make this determination on a case-by-case basis.
 In making this determination, ERCOT will consider factors such as whether a Resource’s operating costs relate to starting the unit or running at different operating levels, follow industry standards, and coincide with manufacturer expectations.